 However, you can only access ten Amazon keyword suggestions at a time, and there is no information about Amazon search volume.

 To access more, you need to use a dedicated tool.
 So what are the best options for doing Amazon keyword research for a self-publishing author?

 Yes, you can use Google search or the Google keyword planner to find ideas for your keywords.

 But the results will be general and more related to how search engines rank keywords.

-It is better if you use a tool that is specifically going to deliver results from the Amazon database.
+It is better if you use an Amazon keyword search tool that is specifically going to deliver results from the Amazon database.

 For the best results, though, you need to use a tool that accesses only the database for books and ebooks.

 Of course, as with all software and online tools, there are free and premium choices.